VektorTech/jones-store/README.md

 # Jones (Jordan Ones) Shoe Store

-Jones is an online store for purchasing Nike Jordan Ones &mdash; a seamless e-commerce marketplace.
+Jones, a seamless e-commerce marketplace, is an SEO friendly online store for purchasing Nike Jordan Ones.

-This is a responsive, mobile-first website featuring real-time product filters, a pop-up search option (AJAX live search), AJAX add to cart and add to wishlist options, a newsletter form, an announcement banner for live updates, customer reviews functionality, a product slideshow on hover and SEO friendly markup.
+This is a responsive mobile-first website featuring real-time product filters, a pop-up search option (AJAX live search), AJAX add to cart and wishlist options, a newsletter form, an announcement banner for live updates, a customer review functionality and a slideshows on product hover.

 ## Tech Used

-- **Next.JS** &mdash; React Framework - SSR, SSG & REST API
+- **Next.JS** &mdash; React Framework - Used for server-side rendering and RESTful APIs
-- **Typescript** &mdash; Static Typing, Type Inference & Type Guarding
+- **Typescript** &mdash; Static typing, type Inference, narrowing & type guarding
-- **Iron Session** &mdash; Session Management
+- **Iron Session** &mdash; Session management and data store
-- **BCrypt** &mdash; Password Hashing & Comparison
+- **BCrypt** &mdash; Password hashing & comparison
-- **Yup** &mdash; Schema & Form Validation
+- **Yup** &mdash; Schema validation & form validation
-- **PostgreSQL** &mdash; Relational Database Management System
+- **PostgreSQL** &mdash; A Relational Database Management System
 - **Prisma** &mdash; ORM for accessing PostgreSQL
-- **Stripe** &mdash; Payment Gateway & Library for accessing the Stripe API
+- **Stripe** &mdash; Used Stripe as primary payment gateway & npm library for accessing the Stripe API
-- **Micro** &mdash; Parsing Incoming Request Body
+- **Micro** &mdash; Used for parsing raw incoming request body
-- **Sass** &mdash; Custom Styling
+- **Sass** &mdash; Preprocessor used for custom styling
-- **React Icons** &mdash; SVG Icon Library
+- **React Icons** &mdash; SVG icon library
-- **Next Share** &mdash; Share buttons for social media
+- **Next Share** &mdash; Button icons for sharing to social media
-- **React Toastify** &mdash; Toast Popup Library
+- **React Toastify** &mdash; Toast popup library used for notifications
 - **Probe Image Size** &mdash; Gets dimension of remote images
-- **React Spinners** &mdash; Loading Animation Components
+- **React Spinners** &mdash; Loading animation components
-- **nProgress** &mdash; Progress Bar For Navigation Indication
+- **nProgress** &mdash; Progressbar for navigation indication
-- **Moment** &mdash; Formatting Dates
+- **Moment** &mdash; Format dates
 - **Friendly Username Generator** &mdash; Generates random usernames for new users
-- **ESLint** &mdash; Code Linting
+- **ESLint** &mdash; Code linter
-- **Prettier** &mdash; Enforce Consistent Code Format
+- **Prettier** &mdash; Enforces a consistent code format
-- **Figma** &mdash; Page Designs
+- **Figma** &mdash; UI design application
-- **Adobe Photoshop** &mdash; Design & Image Editing
+- **Adobe Photoshop** &mdash; For design & image editing
-- **TinyPng** &mdash; Image Optimization
+- **TinyPng** &mdash; Image optimization
-- **Postman** &mdash; Testing API routes (Auth, Products)
+- **Postman** &mdash; Testing API routes (on Auth and Product routes)
 - **Chrome & Firefox Dev Tools**

 ## Design Decisions

-- Because this is an e-commerce website, SEO plays a significant factor in its success, but the standard client-side rendered React would seriously hinder search engines from properly crawling each page.
+- Because this is an e-commerce website, SEO plays a significant factor in its success, but standard client-side rendered React would seriously hinder search engines from properly crawling each page.
 So I chose Next.JS for this project as it provides a quick and simple way for writing performant, server-side rendered react applications without much overhead.

 - React's `useState` & `useReducer` hooks coupled with the Context API provided a sufficient means for managing and centralizing state in this application as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
-Pages are frequently refreshed, and data is already being rendered onto pages from the server(`getServerSideProps`), which further reduced the need for alternate state management strategies.
-User preferences are persisted through cookies to allow for pre-rendering on the server.
+Pages are frequently refreshed, and data is already being rendered onto pages from the server(using `getServerSideProps`), which further reduced the need for alternate state management strategies.
+Additionally, user preferences are persisted through cookies where they can be pre-rendered on the server.

-- For managing the user state, I switched from using multiple `useState` to a single `useReducer` as it's a more convenient option for working with state objects with multiple sub-values, like the wishlist and cart field on the user object.
+- For managing the user state, I switched from using multiple `useState` hooks to a single `useReducer` as it's a more convenient option for working with state objects holding multiple sub-values, like the wishlist and cart fields on the user object.

 - Used Postgres trigger functions for updating cart total whenever a cart item gets added or removed.

 - After recognizing a repeating pattern in how API routes were being written and wanting to improve the process, I decided to build a method routing function, `RouteHandler`, that arranges request handlers in a similar fashion to `express` routers.
-It allows all handlers to be composed with a custom error catcher and session middleware and enables authentication and role-based access control.
-This abstraction reduced boilerplate code inside API routes and made writing async code much cleaner.
+It allows all handlers to be composed with a custom error catcher and session middleware for authentication and role-based access control.
+This abstraction reduced boilerplate code inside API routes and made writing async code much simpler.

-- The website UI diverted from the original Figma design in a few areas.
+- The website UI diverted from the original Figma design in several areas.

-- I created a product context to manage the product data on the client for products page, because I wanted more control over filtering and saw the need to reduce querying the database each time the user selects a different criterion.
+- I created a product context that manages all products on the client for the products page because I wanted more control over how products were sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.

-- Lazy load tab panels until the user selects their corresponding tab on the product page.
+- On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects their corresponding tab.
+This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands it.

 ## Issues Encountered

-- Programmatically setting a focusable element to the active element inside the document was not working.
-I had to wrap the code in a `setTimeout`, for some reason, which I still don't quite understand.
+- Programmatically setting a focusable element as the active element inside the document was not working.
+I had to wrap the code in a `setTimeout` for some reason, which I still don't quite understand.

 - No way to add custom constraints onto table columns inside Prisma, so I had to resort to handwritten SQL Commands.